bcnicholson/kubiya-assignment/README.md

 │       ├── variables.tf     # Module variable definitions
 │       └── outputs.tf       # Module outputs
 └── cluster-analysis/        # Generated output files
+│   └── dashboard.html       # HTML Dashboard visualizing cluster info and linking to output AI prompt │   └── ai_prompt.md         # Output AI Prompt
+│   └── *.json               # Various output raw & processed data files
 ```

+### Interactive HTML Dashboard

+The solution includes an interactive HTML dashboard that visualizes the cluster health status and provides detailed information about problematic resources:

+- **Cluster Health Overview**: Visual representation of cluster health percentage with color-coded status indicators
+- **Pod Status Distribution**: Breakdown of pods by status (Running, Pending, Failed, Succeeded)
+- **Namespace Overview**: Visual representation of pods per namespace
+- **Problematic Resources Section**: Detailed information about problematic pods including:
+  - Container status
+  - Event history with timestamps
+  - Root cause analysis with suggested actions
+- **AI Integration**: Direct link to the AI prompt for further analysis

+The dashboard is automatically generated when you run Terraform and is available at `./cluster-analysis/dashboard.html`.
+Open this file in any web browser to view your cluster health status.

+### Enhanced Event Handling

+The module includes comprehensive event collection and analysis for problematic pods:

+- **Event Collection**: Automatically collects Kubernetes events associated with problematic pods
+- **Root Cause Analysis**: Processes events to determine the most likely cause of pod failures
+- **Suggested Actions**: Provides recommended actions based on the event types and patterns
+- **Temporal Information**: Includes first and last occurrence timestamps for recurring events
+- **Event Counts**: Tracks how many times each event has occurred

+This information is used in both the dashboard and AI prompt generation to provide more accurate diagnostics and troubleshooting guidance.

 ### Advanced Features